SACRAMENTSThe Seven Significant Dimensions of Human Life

 The Rite of Baptism for Children includes these words, “The Christian community welcomes you with great joy.”
 And it is also with great joy that St. Francis Parish helps parents prepare for the baptism of their baby.
 In bringing forward your child for baptism, you seek to make a permanent connection between your child and Christ with the Christian community.
 No matter how close or distant your own relationship with God, the new life of your child has stirred a desire in you to seek baptism for him or her.
 In this sacrament, the Christian community promises to walk beside you in nurturing the faith of your child.

 - If this is your first time bringing a child forward for baptism, it is a requirement that you participate in our baptism preparation class.
 The preparation classes take place one Sunday afternoon each month at 1:30 p.m.
+Baptismal preparation class is also required of all parents who have not attended a class within the last three years prior to the celebration of baptism.
 Please contact Marcia Connolly to sign-up for the next class to be held.
-If you have already had a child baptized, you do not need to attend the preparation class again.